TonyDeAlmeida/Start-here-java/Data management/Publish-consume data in router mode/readme.md

 **Mqtt in "Router Mode"**

 #Objectives
-These samples will demonstrate how to communicate from your device in Java in "router mode" (Bridge mode, pubishing to router or consuming from router).
+These samples will demonstrate how to communicate from your device in Java in "router mode" (Bridge mode, publishing to router or consuming from router).

 #Samples
 You will find in this project 2 main classes illustrating :

-- Publish data  in Live obect : **RouterPublisher**
+- Publish data in Live Object : **RouterPublisher**
 - Consume date from Live Objects : **RouterConsumer**

 #Building the samples